FordFoundation/Aurora/README.md

 ## Development

-Download the source code (https://github.com/FordFoundation/Aurora/) to your location machine and open the solution/project in Visual Studio 2017 or later versions.
+Download the source code AUU(https://github.com/FordFoundation/Aurora/) to your location machine and open the solution/project in Visual Studio 2017 or later versions.
 Update the App.config according to your organization requirements as mentioned in How to use it steps.

 ## Build

 Visual Studio 2017 or later versions.
 .NET Command-Line Interface
 Jenkins MSBuild.exe

 ## Contributing

 Ford Foundation is not looking to enhance the AUU based on other organizations use and that we are not soliciting contributions.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors